 Bubble chart in QlikView is an extension to the scatter chart.
-Compared with scatter charts, bubble charts contain an additional dimension to represent size.
+Compared with scatter charts, bubble charts contain an additional dimension to represent the size.
 Bubble charts are helpful in detecting outliers and correlations that are uncovered.
 Through this article, you will get detailed knowledge about building bubble charts.

 The Bubble chart in the QlikView will deliver within the browser using VML or else SVG.
 It also displays certain tips when the position of the bubble is moved.
 It is mostly used to visualize the given data sets in two or else four dimensions.
-The visualization of the first two dimensions is as coordinates and the third one is for color and fourth as size.
+The visualization of the first two dimensions is as coordinates and the third one is for color and the fourth as size.

 How to build a Bubble chart in QlikView?